nemanjaKostovski/quiz/README.md

 Updates:

 1. Fixed state mutation - used filter method instead of pop.
+2. TODO - add history so that answers are remembered when switching previous-next question

 Installation
 To use this app, you'll need to have Node.js installed on your system.